Eddie Timanus

-Eddie Timanus (born 1968) is a USA Today sportswriter and game show contestant who grew up in Reston, Virginia, then graduated from Wake Forest University.
-Timanus has been blind since he was a toddler due to retinoblastoma.
-He is best known for his five-game winning streak on the game show Jeopardy! and for being the first blind contestant to appear on the show.
+Eddie Timanus (born August 9, 1968) is a USA Today sportswriter and game show contestant who grew up in Reston, Virginia, then graduated from Wake Forest University.
+Having been blind since early childhood due to retinoblastoma, he is best known for his five-game winning streak on the game show Jeopardy! and for being the first blind contestant to appear on the show.

 Early life

 Timanus was born on August 9, 1968, in St. Joseph, Missouri.
 At age three, Timanus had an operation to remove tumors from his eyes, leading to his blindness.
-Following his Jeopardy! success, Timanus related a story from his childhood that his mother told him: "I came home and said, 'Turn on the lights.'
+Following his Jeopardy! success, Timanus related a story from his childhood where his mother Terri told him: "I came home and said, 'Turn on the lights.'
 And she said, 'They're on and you won't see them.'
 And I said, 'Well, OK' and went on."

 Timanus' father, Chuck, was a play-by-play announcer.
-Eddie began attending sporting events with his father at the age of six, and he started keeping statistics at the age of eleven.
+Eddie began attending sporting events with his father at age six, and Eddie began keeping statistics at age 11.
 Timanus graduated from Wake Forest University in 1990 with a degree in economics.
-In 1991, The Washington Post reported that Eddie worked alongside Chuck as a statkeeper for American University's basketball games, using pegboards and abaci, compiling statistical information for WINX-AM radio.
-His mother, Terri Timanus, was also a Jeopardy! contestant, appearing in 1991 and losing her only game.
+The following year, The Washington Post reported that Eddie worked alongside Chuck as a statkeeper for American University's basketball games, using pegboards and abaci, compiling statistical information for WINX-AM radio.
+Terri Timanus was also a Jeopardy! contestant, appearing in 1991 and losing her only game.